nes07/nes07/README.md

 I'm a student at [PUC](https://www.uc.cl/en).
 My major is Applied Mathematics/Mathematical Engineering with interest in Uncertainty Quantification, Optimization, Data Science, Artificial Intelligence and Finance.

+Nowadays, I find myself developing an optimization programm for a variation of the inventory routing problem with [Carolina Maggi](https://github.com/carolinamaggi
+).

 I'm also a member of the Society for Industrial and Applied Mathematics [SIAM](https://www.siam.org/) and currently part of the host committee of ENIM 2022.

 ## Programming in...